 In the illustration (above, left), matters have been made worse by the fact there is a fritillary as sitting on the thistle.
 So we not only have a hard to identify thistle, but a not too easy butterfly as well.
 Thank you, helpful folk from the East Scotland Branch of Butterfly Conservation for identifying this Scottish butterfly as a dark green fritillary.
 Follow that link to find out more about their important conservation work in Scotland.
 My fritillary was photographed at Roseisle, near Burghead in Moray – my favourite beach.
 There’s a slightly wacky page on butterflies in Scotland here.

 Let’s go up high again to find some special flowers of Scotland, firstly with mountain avens (Dryas octopetala) (left).
 If you see this plant, you’re on limestone.
 It won’t grow on the acid peaty soils that are so common in Scotland.
 You can find it by the roadside on a certain spot on Skye, and by the sea at Durness in the far north – in fact, anywhere that a thin band of limestone emerges in the north-west of Scotland.
 But mostly it’s high in the mountains.
 And, it is said that the cup formed by the petals follow the sun like a kind of tracking dish – to warm up the, uhmm, middle bit to attract pollinating insects.
-Aren’t some plants clever?
+Aren’t the flowers of Scotland clever?
 The leaves, like miniature oak leaves, are another identifying feature.

 Here’s another characteristic and fairly widespread plant of upland Scotland (above).
 This is cloudberry, in flower, recorded on Ben Chonzie, high above the Glenturret Distillery near Crieff.
 Later in the season, the red berries form.
 I reckon they just taste watery!
 Ben Chonzie is also famous for its mountain hares.
 (More on wildlife in Scotland here.)

 (Right) Scattered across the wild uplands of Scotland, moss campion’s pink starry flowers usually grow out of a soft green cushion of moss-like foliage.
 These were photographed amongst the granites of the Cairngorms, but it’s pretty widespread and brightens up many an otherwise dull plateau (to be honest!).
 It’s a plant I especially associate with a long day’s hillwalk.